qper228/qprtech/README.md

 </p>

 [Yii 2](http://www.yiiframework.com/) Based CMS is a good-to-go ground for you future website in Docker container.
-It contains the most common core features required for web-site building.
+It contains the most common core features required for the web-site building.
 Compatible with SEO and multiple languages.

 Out-the-box website contains the basic example features including admin user login/logout, contact page and blog.